Legal bases for working with personal data

 Processing is necessary because of a legal obligation of the controller

-This basis is not suitable for research.
-As an example, Utrecht University has to share tax data with the Dutch tax administration in order to comply with tax legislation.
+This legal basis is rarely suitable for research.
+As an example, Utrecht University has to share tax data with the Dutch tax administration to comply with tax legislation.
+Another, research-related, example is the use of Covid-19 related legislation, where data were collected based on a legal obligation, and were consequently used for research on public health (see EDPB, 2020). -

 Processing is necessary for the performance of a contract

-Processing is necessary to protect a person’s vital interests
+Processing is necessary to protect the vital interests of the data subject or someone else

-This basis is generally not suitable for research.
-If processing someone’s personal data is crucial to their health or even life, that processing is allowed under the GDPR.
+This legal basis is likely not suitable for research.
+If processing someone’s personal data is crucial to someone’s health or even life, that processing is allowed under the GDPR.

 Further processing for research purposes